Understanding Leasing in Indonesia

 What is in a Lease?

-Parties involved are the lessee and lessor.
+The parties involved are the lessee and the lessor.
 The lessee, or user of the assets, secures financing from the lessor which is the leasing company or entity that owns the assets.

 A lease agreement, also known as a lease for use of business (sewa guna usaha), is a contractual arrangement between the lessee and lessor.
 It outlines the lessee’s right to utilise the asset and the corresponding obligation to make periodic payments to the lessor, the asset owner.